ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/numbers-in-ravendb.markdown

 {PANEL/}

 {PANEL: Numbers in management studio}
-The management studio treats documents as javascript objects, therefore, it treats it's numbers as a javascript number, which is always a `double`.
+The management studio treats documents as JavaScript objects, therefore, it treats it's numbers as a JavaScript number, which is always a `double`.
 Note that editing documents with numeric data outside of the precision range of double will end up with truncating those numbers to a proper `double` and unintentional modification of those fields.
 {PANEL/}